LostInCompilation/CMake-Print-Colored-Text/README.md

 </p>

 ### Using multiple colors in one message
 To print a message with multiple colors and/or styles, you can use the `colorFormatTextAppend(...)` function.
-It takes the same arguments as `colorFormatText(...)` and doesn't print anything directly.
+It takes the same arguments as `colorFormatText(...)`, but doesn't print anything on it's own.
-Instead it *appends* the given string to the `COLOR_FORMATTED_TEXT_COMBINED` variable, which includes all parts of the formatted text that you can print yourself:
+Instead it *appends* the given string to the `COLOR_FORMATTED_TEXT_COMBINED` variable, that you can print yourself:

 ```cmake
 # Append multiple strings with different colors and styles